-- The City continues to expand and rehabilitate its water system which services both City residents and portions of unincorporated Bay County.
-Approximately \$356,800 was expended in fiscal year 2016 on water expansion and rehabilitation projects.
-None of the projects were completed during fiscal year 2016. - During the year, the City expended approximately \$4,200,000 on various waste water capital projects.
-A new regional lift station located on Nautilus Street was completed in the current year at a total cost of approximately \$2,546,000.
-The City also completed construction of a new lift station and force main to serve the West Bay area at an approximate cost of \$1,734,000.
-Approximately \$1,241,000 was expended in fiscal year 2016 on waste water expansion and rehabilitation projects which remained under construction at September 30, 2016. - At September 30, 2016, approximately \$43.9 million dollars is reflected in construction in progress and land for various road projects within the FBRCRA.
+- The City continues to expand and rehabilitate its water system, which services both City residents and portions of unincorporated Bay County.
+Approximately \$1,026,420 was expended in fiscal year 2017 on water expansion and rehabilitation projects.
+Construction of a new water line on North Pier Park Drive was completed in the current year at a total cost of approximately \$206,000. - During the year, the City expended approximately \$4,276,000 on various waste water capital projects.
+A new regional lift station located at Edgewater was completed in the current year at a total cost of approximately \$1,919,000.
+The City also completed construction and rehabilitation of two lift stations and a force main in the Colony Club area at an approximate cost of \$571,000.
+In addition to the new water line on North Pier Park Drive, a sewer line was constructed as well at an approximate cost of \$713,000.
+Approximately \$2,159,000 was expended in fiscal year 2017 on waste water expansion and rehabilitation projects which remained under construction at September 30, 2017. - At September 30, 2017, approximately \$47.6 million dollars is reflected in construction in progress and land for various road projects within the FBRCRA.
 Planned improvements include expansion of road widths, additional turn lanes, burying utilities, and aesthetic improvements.
-No major construction projects were completed in fiscal year 2016; however, engineering studies and right-of-way acquisition is ongoing for various roads within the project area. - The City continued construction in fiscal year 2016 on two new buildings located on the existing government complex site.
-One building will house the City's public works, engineering staff, building and planning departments and the water customer service department while the other building will be a new police station.
-The police station was completed in the spring of 2016 at a total cost of approximately \$4.8 million dollars.
-As of September 30, 2016, the public works/administration building was substantially complete with expenditures through September 30, 2016 of approximately \$4.7 million dollars.
+No major construction projects were completed in fiscal year 2017; however, engineering studies and right-of-way acquisition is ongoing for various roads within the project area and construction on Front Beach Road Segment 2 was well underway with approximately \$4 million dollars expended in the current year.

+- The City completed construction on its public services' administrative building, which houses the City's public works, engineering staff, building and planning departments, CRA staff and the water and sewer customer service department, in the fall of 2016 at a total cost of approximately \$5.4 million dollars. - In fiscal year 2017, construction of both Bay Parkway and the Colony Club connector road was completed at an approximate cost of \$2,500,000 and \$850,000, respectively.